-The Department of Religion and Judaic Studies offers courses in religious traditions, theories, and methods in the study of religion, sacred texts, and contemporary issues, including courses with a sustainability/environmental focus and an emphasis on civic engagement.
+The Department of Religion and Judaic Studies offers courses in religious traditions, theories, and methods in the study of religion, sacred texts, and religion and modern cultures, including courses with a sustainability/environmental focus and an emphasis on civic engagement.
 Students also have opportunities to study religion abroad in the Dickinson Program in India and our two partner programs in Israel.

 Courses that explore these areas include those that examine: